datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

     ## ..    ...   ...

-The `%>%` at the end of the lines are 'pipes', pipes are an important tool in `dplyr` that allows us to skip creating and naming intermediate steps.
+The `%>%` at the end of the lines are 'pipes', pipes are an important tool in `dplyr` that allow us to skip creating and naming intermediate steps.
 Pipes, like the name implies, allow us to take the output of one function and send (pipe) it directly to the next function.
 We don't have to save the intermediate steps between functions.
-The above code essentially says: go into the harMet15.09.11 dataframe, find the julian dates, group by them, and then count (tally) how many values for each of the grouped days.
+The above code essentially says: go into the harMet15.09.11 dataframe, find the julian dates, group them, and then count (tally) how many values for each of the grouped days.

 Bonus: Older `dplyr` coded pipes as %.% and you may still see that format in some